 The College takes all sexual harassment seriously and is committed to providing information, education, resources, support, interim supportive measures, and direction to the Labouré community to prevent and address sexual harassment.
 In response to a Formal Complaint, as defined below, that a member of the Labouré community has engaged in sexual harassment, the College will take all appropriate steps to eliminate the harassment, prevent its recurrence, and address its effects.
-To achieve equitable results, the College will carefully review and/or investigate all Formal Complaints of sexual harassment with an earnest intent to understand the perspective and experiences of each individual involved, and to provide for fair and impartial evaluation and resolution.
+The College will investigate all Formal Complaints of sexual harassment to better understand the experiences of each individual involved and to provide for fair and impartial evaluation and resolution.